RetroReversing/retroReversing/categories/consoles/PokemonMini.md

   - name: Pokemon Mini
     url: #
 ---

 # Introduction to the Pokemon Mini
-Interested in learning more about the the Pokemon Mini?
-Excellent!
-This section will guide you through the basics, starting from basic assembly language all the way to an introduction to reverse engineering your first game!

-# Introduction to the Pokemon Mini
 Unlike previously thought, Nintendo did not actually create custom hardware for the Pokemon Mini, as it was recently found out that the CPU is actually a standard Seiko model that was previously used to power similar devices with small LCDs.